matheusb432/cpp-course/notes/06-memory.md

 _References_ are aliases for variables.
 They're used to pass variables to functions without copying them.

+- **references are not objects in C++**.
+A reference is not required to exist or occupy storage.
+If possible, the compiler will optimize references away by replacing all occurrences of a reference with the referent.

 ```cpp
 vector<string> stooges{ "Larry", "Moe", "Curly" };